Das-Kollektiv/tdme2/README.md

     - provides
       - a crash handler for port-msc and port-mingw which also saves backtrace to crash.log
       - application life cycle
-- math
+- Math
     - Math class with common math functions
     - Vector2, Vector3, Vector4, Matrix3x3, Matrix4x4 and Quaternion class
         - those have a ordinary API + operators, the latter is still a bit WIP
-- 3d engine
+- 3D engine
     - model reader
         - DAE
             - node names/ids must not have whitespace characters